Paul Cebar: Paul Cebar & The Milwaukeeans

 Parallel to his work with the R&B Cadets, Cebar had his own group, Paul Cebar and the Milwaukeeans.
 The group played many R&B, jazz, and bebop songs, by Louis Jordan, Duke Ellington, Ella Fitzgerald, Billie Holiday and others.
 The members were Cebar (acoustic guitar and vocals), Robin Pluer (vocals), Rip Tenor (saxophone) and Alan Anderson (bass guitar).
-They were often joined by the percussionist Guy Hoffman.
+They were often joined by percussionist Guy Hoffman.

-After the Cadets disbanded in 1986 Cebar reconstituted the group, which then was made up of Cebar (guitar, vocals), Pluer (vocals), Juli Wood (saxophone), Anderson (bass guitar), Tenor (saxophone) and Randy Baugher (drums).
-The band explored African, Latin American and Caribbean sounds in a rhythm and blues context.
+After the Cadets disbanded in 1986, Cebar reconstituted the group, which then was made up of Cebar (guitar, vocals), Pluer (vocals), Juli Wood (saxophone), Anderson (bass guitar), Tenor (saxophone) and Randy Baugher (drums).
+The band explored African, Latin American, and Caribbean sounds in a rhythm and blues context.

-The band gradually expanded into a unique R&B/Worldbeat fusion in the late 80s with horn section (Juli Wood, Tony Jarvis, Greg Tardy, Paul Scher), keyboard & accordion (Robin Pluer), lead guitar/lap steel (Peter Roller, Rob Gjersoe) and continuing Milwaukeeans (Cebar guitar/vocal, Al Anderson/electric bass, Randy Baugher/drums).
-Popular in Chicago (Lounge Ax, Fitzgeralds, Cubby Bear) and Minneapolis (Fine Line, Cabooze) & their hometown.
+The band gradually expanded into a unique R&B/Worldbeat fusion in the late 80s with horn section (Juli Wood, Tony Jarvis, Greg Tardy, Paul Scher), keyboard/accordion (Robin Pluer), lead guitar/lap steel (Peter Roller, Rob Gjersoe) and continuing Milwaukeeans (Cebar on guitar/vocal, Al Anderson on electric bass, Randy Baugher on drums).
+The group was popular at clubs in Chicago (Lounge Ax, Fitzgerald's, Cubby Bear) and Minneapolis (Fine Line, Cabooze) and their hometown of Milwaukee.
 The album best documenting this era is That Unhinged Thing (Shanachie 1993).

-Reggie Bordeaux (who still performs with Cebar in his current band Paul Cebar and The Tomorrow Sound), was taught drums by his father from an early age.
-He had much experience when he met Cebar; he had already performed with Prince as the lead drummer.
-His talent, combined with his performing experience, made him a perfect fit for Cebar's sound.
-Bordeaux's gospel biased drumming style brought a unique element to Cebar's already distinctive music.
-Garrison Keillor commented to Cebar after the band's performance on his show, A Prairie Home Companion, "Mr. Reggie Bordeaux...
-You got a great percussion section there mister."
+Reggie Bordeaux, who still performs with Cebar in his current band Paul Cebar & Tomorrow Sound, was taught drums by his father at an early age.
+He had much experience when he met Cebar, performing previously with Prince as his lead drummer.
+Bordeaux's talent combined with his performing experience made him a perfect fit for Cebar's sound.
+Bordeaux's gospel drumming style brought a unique element to Cebar's already distinctive music.
+Garrison Keillor commented to Cebar after the band's performance on his show, A Prairie Home Companion: "Mr. Reggie Bordeaux...
+You got a great percussion section there, mister."

-Patrick Patterson was one of the longest acting members of Paul Cebar & The Milwaukeeans, playing electric bass & singing harmony.
+Patrick Patterson was one of the longest acting members of Paul Cebar & The Milwaukeeans, playing electric bass and singing harmony.